 - Set aside 15 minutes per week to enter in expenses: We all have certain parts of our job that we would rather shuffle to the bottom of the list.
 Bookkeeping is mine.
 (But, shh.
 That can stay our secret.)
 Every year at tax time, I scramble to get everything ready.
 And, every year I promise myself & my husband (who gets dragged into the data entry process) that it will be different next year.
 Well … THIS is the year!
 By setting aside a short period of time each week, I should be able to stay on top of the numbers &, dare I say, have a much less stressful tax time?

 - Make a growth plan for my studio AND The Unfinished Lesson: This is where you come in.
-I would greatly appreciate your feedback so that I can plan content that help you in YOUR goals for 2017.
-As a thank you, I am including a practice planner to make practice run that little bit smoother during the week.
+I would greatly appreciate your feedback so that I can plan content that help you in YOUR goals.

 - Increase my monthly income by 5%: How to do this without increasing my teaching hours is the first step in accomplishing this goal.
 A small increase in tuition for the fall will be a start, but more brainstorming will be required to ensure this becomes a reality.

-- Exercise a minimum of 60 minutes, 2 times per week: I did mention that as I got older I am realizing how important it is to stay active?
-Between yoga & the Wii, I am hoping to make this a habit.
-Now that I have discovered the “Just Sweat” portion of the Just Dance video game, I really have no excuse when the weather gets cold.
+- Exercise a minimum of 60 minutes, 2 times per week: Between yoga & the Wii, I am hoping to be more active this year.
+Now that I have discovered “Just Sweat” on the Just Dance video game, I really have no excuse when the weather gets cold.
 (Though for the sake of transparency, I will point out that I do not look nearly as cool or graceful as any of the avatars dancing on the screen.
-Hence why I close the blinds so the neighbours do not need to witness the debacle & I can continue to pretend I actually am matching what is on the screen.)
+Hence why I close the blinds so there are no witnesses to the debacle.)

 - Meditate or nap 10 minutes per day: The twins were almost a year old before they finally let me nap during the day.
-Needless to say, this mommy needed an afternoon nap for a full year after they dropped theirs.
 Years later I don’t necessarily need a nap, but the documented benefits of meditation & short naps are hard to deny.
-So, here is to more energy even at the end of my teaching evening!

 This is the time of year when many individuals set their own business, teaching & personal goals.
 In order to help you reach YOUR goals, would you consider filling out a short survey (less than 10 questions, approximately 5-10 minutes to complete)?